14 June — 15 September, 2019

-James Nachtwey (born March 14, 1948) grew up in Massachusetts and graduated from Dartmouth College, where he studied Art History and Political Science (1966-70).
-Nachtwey was influenced to become a photographer by images of the Vietnam War and the American Civil Rights Movement.
+James Nachtwey was born in the state of New York and graduated from Dartmouth College, where he studied art history and political science.
+He was influenced to become a photographer by images of the Vietnam War and the American Civil Rights Movement.
 He began his career as a newspaper photographer in 1976 and became a freelance in 1980.
 Since then, he has worked worldwide, committed to documenting wars and critical social issues.